 Overall, I enjoyed the pilot for THE 100 enough to plan on tuning in next week.
-It’s basically “Lord of the Flies” set in the future and concept-wise, that’s pure gold.
-It’s nice to see female characters dominating the frame so much, even if the character names are mindcrushingly obvious Sci Fi homages, or the “battle of the sexes” element (especially between the adults: females = GOOD!
-Males = BAD!) is somewhat overplayed, not to mention the obligatory hottie strips down to her pants within about five seconds of arriving on Earth, LE SIGH:
+It’s basically “Lord of the Flies” set in the future … Concept-wise, that’s pure gold.
+It’s nice to see female characters dominating the frame so much, too.

-Anyway, regardless of whether you liked THE 100 or thought it was dried-up bobbins, one thing its TV pilot does is especially well is exposition.
-As I’ve written countless times on this blog, I read a LOT of sci fi features, TV pilots, shorts and novels and writers often screw up their arenas or “world building”.
-In other words, they will give the reader TOO MUCH or TOO LITTLE background information in order to *understand* the story.
+As I’ve written countless times on this blog, I read a LOT of sci fi features, TV pilots, shorts and novels.
+Writers often give the reader TOO MUCH or TOO LITTLE background information in order to *understand* the story.
+Eeek!

-This is obviously a big deal – Science Fiction Arenas & Worlds NEED to be understood, that’s the whole point of the genre – so here are my tips to creating your arena in your screenplay, or worldbuilding in your novel, using THE 100 (TV pilot only) as a case study:
+This is obviously a big deal.
+Science Fiction Arenas & Worlds NEED to be understood.
+So here are my tips to creating your arena in your screenplay, or worldbuilding in your novel, using THE 100 (TV pilot only) as a case study.

 1) Do it quickly!